FAQ

 Tejas is pronounced teh-jus (a little bit like the last half of the word “courageous”).
 Tejas is a Sanskrit word and like many words from this poetic language, it carries several meanings.
 We like the translation “illumination” and in some contexts it refers to the essence of fire or transformation.

 We recommend doing anything that does not exacerbate your condition.
 Oftentimes when we are injured there are very specific and careful modifications we can make to our practice.
-Always give your teacher a heads up when you take a group class and they can offer you some suggestions for variations.
+Always give your teacher a heads up in the chat when you take a live class and they can offer you some suggestions.
+If you are practicing an on-demand class, we encourage you to heed a physician’s orders regarding contraindications for your condition.
+If you are new to yoga and need modifications, we highly recommend finding a teacher you can work with in-person.
+Safety first!

 The tantric philosophy of yoga practice that we study and teach at Tejas Yoga offers the idea that the world itself, and everything in it, is inherently sacred.
 From this standpoint, it is hard to find something that isn’t spiritual.
 That being said, our group classes are intended to create space for everyone’s intentions for practice.
 So whether you’re here to ease your lower back pain, or connect with the divine, or somewhere in between, we simply want to give you the tools to take you where you’re looking to go.